langleyfoxall/react-dynamic-data-table/README.md

 />
 ```

+Typically, the `allowOrderingBy` and `excludedOrderingBy` props should not be used simultaneously, as this could cause unexpected behaviour.

 ### Ordering fields

 By default fields will be ordered as they are passed into the table on each row.